 Obama held a 49 percent to 48 percent advantage on the economy in Ohio, where one in eight jobs is connected to the auto industry.

 The president backed the use of government funds to rescue General Motors Co.
-(GM) and Chrysler Group LLC, while Romney was proposing that they go through bankruptcy with private funding.
-Mike Jackson, chief executive officer of AutoNation Inc. (AN), the largest U.S. auto-dealer group, has said it was a “fantasy” that private financing was available.
+(GM:US) and Chrysler Group LLC, while Romney was proposing that they go through bankruptcy with private funding.
+Mike Jackson, chief executive officer of AutoNation Inc. (AN:US), the largest U.S. auto-dealer group, has said it was a “fantasy” that private financing was available.

 Romney is running an ad in Ohio suggesting that Chrysler plans to move production of Jeeps to China from the U.S.